Nymble 2 Demo

 Features:

-• An original orchestral soundtrack by a classically trained composer
+- An original orchestral soundtrack composed by a classically trained musician

 Move one step, or jump over obstacles to move two.
 Plan carefully—enemies that can reach you will act immediately after your turn.
 Earn up to three stars per level by blooming flowers and defeating enemies as you find your own path to the goal.